cloud-gov/cg-site/_kbarticlespages/website-api.md

 1. **Some data** you need to store, process, or access separately from the static site.
 In this case, we pulled a [CSV file dataset](https://catalog.data.gov/dataset/fdic-failed-bank-list) from the FDIC, a Pages customer, which is hosted on [data.gov](https://data.gov/), another office alongside cloud.gov in TTS.

 2. A **database** and environment to store the data, provided by cloud.gov.
-In our example, we chose an [RDS instance](https://cloud.gov/docs/services/relational-database/) of PostgreSQL v15 database due to its rich feature set and simple methods of storing data from a CSV.
+In our example, we chose an [RDS instance](https://cloud.gov/docs/services/relational-database/)(Relational Database Service) of the PostgreSQL v15 database due to its rich feature set and simple methods of storing data from a CSV.

 3. A **server-side application** that securely accesses the database and responds to HTTP requests.
 Our example uses a simple [API flask application](https://github.com/cloud-gov/pages-example-api-website) deployed on cloud.gov